AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-acct-admin/managing-security/electronic-sigs-in-wp.md

 ![Electronic_Signature_-_Proof_Details_2.png](assets/electronic-signature---proof-details-2-350x148.png)

-If the Single Sign-On option is enabled on the proof, the email and password details will not be displayed in the Electronic Signature pop up when making a decision.
+If the [!UICONTROL Single Sign-On] option is enabled on the proof, the email and password details will not be displayed in the Electronic Signature pop up when making a decision.

-Instead, after clicking the Confirm (4) button on this pop up the reviewer will be redirected to the Single Sign-On page.
+Instead, after clicking the [!UICONTROL Confirm] (4) button on this pop up the reviewer will be redirected to the Single Sign-On page.

 After entering their SSO credentials the reviewer will automatically be re-directed back to the Proof details page (or back to the Proof Viewer&nbsp;if the decision is made from there).